UMP 67x28 [M8+M10] GW F120 Lina / N38 - search holder

 - Limited ability to create threads or complex shapes in the magnet - the use of a housing is recommended - magnetic holder

-- Potential hazard arising from small pieces of magnets pose a threat, if swallowed, which is crucial in the aspect of protecting young children.
-It's also worth noting that miniscule components of these magnets have the potential to complicate diagnosis in case of swallowing.
+- Health risk arising from small pieces of magnets pose a threat, if swallowed, which becomes significant in the aspect of protecting young children.
+It's also worth noting that miniscule components of these products are able to complicate diagnosis when they are in the body.

 Keep neodymium magnets away from people with pacemakers.